 Raspberry Zinger Energy Balls from The Wholesome Dish

 I’ve often wondered if people with a nut allergy where simply excluded from the whole energy bite recipe experience, but it turns out plenty of people have found ways to make them with seeds and other things.
-Enjoy.
+Enjoy these desserts with benefits!

 Nut Free Coconut Date Energy Balls by Diary of an ExSloth